 From the carpark in the middle of the village we’ll follow the main road up towards their orchards and terraces, turning off to head up a steep and twisting mountainside trail.
 Halfway up we’ll join one of the many pilgrim trails in the area, a roughly paved path that heads up to a saddle above the village.

 There's an easy and open trail across the hillside, with long views of the surrounding mountains.
 The trail takes us through the hills, then down a valley and through a straggly pine forest, passing the house of the local firewarden boss.

 The path through the pine forest will take us to a gently rising plateau, where we’ll stop for a snack, rest, and a look around.

 A trail leads up the plateau and along Vulture Rock Ridge.
 At first it’s a broad gravelly trail along an old firebreak, which then meets a new road that was built up to the lookout point up top.

 We’ll follow that road for a little while, and then get back on to hill trails to reach the first peak on the hike, at an altitude of 1,265m.
 The views are worth the climb – mountains all around, and views of the flat area that is slowly being filled by Beijing's urban sprawl.

-From the peak we continue along the ridgeline, down steeply to pass the ruins of an old teahouse, and then back up on to the ridgeline that will take us up to the peak of Miaofeng Mountain—a steady climb with a few really steep sections that takes us up to 1,277m above sea level.
+We then make a steep descent and pass the ruins of an old teahouse, and then get back up on to the ridge that will take us up to the peak of Miaofeng Mountain—a steady climb with a few really steep sections that takes us up to 1,277m above sea level.
 It's a scenic trail, but can get bushy in summer.

-From the peak we follow a gravel trail down, sneaking through the side of the Miaofengshan temple and then down a paved stairway to finish the loop.
+We follow a gravel trail down from the peak of Miaofeng Mountain, sneaking through the side of the Miaofengshan temple and then down a paved stairway to finish the loop.